jamen/neta/README.md

 # Vint
-A terminal-based chatting client made in CoffeeScript.
+A terminal-based chatting client made in CoffeeScript and Electron.